Assignment 2: Exploratory Data Analysis

 Additional Data Sources

-If you want to investigate datasets other than those recommended above, here are some possible sources to consider.
+Here are some other possible sources to consider.
 You are also free to use data from a source different from those included here.
-If you have any questions on whether your dataset is appropriate, please ask the course staff ASAP!
+If you have any questions on whether a dataset is appropriate, please ask the course staff ASAP!

 - data.seattle.gov - City of Seattle Open Data